 DPS registers and oversees all metals recycling entities (MREs) in Texas.
 MREs are required to collect certain identifying information from sellers of regulated materials to assist law enforcement with monitoring those who are buying and selling regulated materials.

-Effective September 1, 2017, MREs will be required to report the possession of an explosive device, whether knowingly purchased or otherwise obtained by the entity, no later than the close of business on the first working day after the explosive device is discovered.
+Effective September 1, 2017, MREs are required to report the possession of an explosive device, whether unknowingly purchased or otherwise obtained by the entity, no later than the close of business on the first working day after the explosive device is discovered.
 Violation of this requirement is a Class A misdemeanor.